BiggestLab/live_update/erlang/README.md

 rebar3 as prod tar
 ```

 Move the tarball to a likely location and then untar it.
+On a real deployment this will likely be `rsync`ed to the target machine in a suitable directory, but for the purposes of this demo, we can `cp` to the `/tmp` folder and work from there.

 ```bash
 cp _build/prod/rel/luex/luex-1.0.0.tar.gz /tmp/